adamsilver/fdpb/05-Inbox-Management.md

 Notes:

-- The `aria-pressed` attribute tells the user the state of the button by toggling between `true` and `false` values, much like the checkbox did through being `checked`.
+- The `aria-pressed` attribute tells the user the state of the button by toggling between `true` and `false` values.
-- Pressing the button marks all the checkboxes as checked or unchecked depending on the existing state.
+- Pressing the button marks all the checkboxes as checked.
+Pressing it from a second time unchecks them back to their original state.

----

 ## Success messages

-Then the user submits the form, the selected checkboxes should disappear from the interface.
-Telling users this all happened successfuly is a respectful thing to do.
-Otherwise users are left to ponder what happened, if at all.

-Giving users a success message instills calm and reduces anxiety.
-This is why we provided a confirmation page at the end of the checkout process in chapter 2.
-Giving users a dedicated confirmation screen for our inbox is unnecessarily long winded.
-A success message at the top of the page in context is fine.
+When the user submits the form, the emails marked for action will disppear from the inbox.
+Like error messages, success messages communicate success.
+It's an obvious thing to do that gives users respect.
+Without a message, the user is left to wonder if what they intended, did indeed happen and gives users a positive anxiety-reducing feeling of calm.

 How it might look: